-(A1) Double box chain, enameled in two shades of red.
-Enameled pendant is 2 1/2” long from bail to bottom, and 1 1/2” wide at the widest point.
+Double box chain in two shades of red.
+The pendant is 2 1/2” long from bail to bottom, and 1 1/2” wide at the widest point.
 Although the pendant is a dark silvertone with a faux-marcasite effect, the bail and the hidden box clasp are a brighter silvertone metal.
-Top of box clasp has a triple-tube motif with the central section enameled in red to match the necklace.
+The top of the box clasp has a triple-tube motif in reds to match the necklace.
 This was my mother’s necklace and definitely dates to the early 1930s.

-(A2) Triple box chain enameled in three shades of blue.
-The triangular shaped central station and its five dangling chains are enameled to match.
+Triple box chain in three shades of blue.
+The triangular shaped central station and its five dangling chains are painted to match.
 The central station measures 1 3/4” top to bottom including the ‘fringe’.
-Same hidden box clasp as on #A1 except that the central element is enameled blue.
+Same box clasp except that the central element is blue.

-(A4) Triple tubular fine-mesh chains, enameled in two shades of brown (chocolate and caramel).
-This time only one section of the chevron is enameled.
+Triple tubular fine-mesh chains in two shades of brown (chocolate and caramel).
+This time only one section of the chevron has color.
 It still has a fringe but because it is made of a narrower chain there are seven lengths of fringe chain (3 caramel, 4 chocolate) rather than five as in the previous examples.
-Has a J-hook-and-flat-ring closure in shiny silvertone metal except for chocolate enameling on the top of the inner loops.
-The ring will be seen again later in other pieces.
+Has a J-hook-and-flat-ring closure in shiny silvertone metal except for chocolate brown on the top of the inner loops.
+This ring will be seen again later in other pieces.

-(A5) Triple box chains enameled in dark green, light green, and bright white (but not the creamy white that was used for #A3).
-The nubbly-textured bow is a dark cast metal similar to that of the pendant in #A1 and is 1 ¼” x 7/8”.
-Same hidden box clasp as on necklace #A3 (diamond/floral design on top, no enameling).
+Triple box chains in dark green, light green, and bright white (but not the creamy white that was used in the pastel version).
+The nubbly-textured bow has a dark metal finish and is 1 ¼” x 7/8”.

-This slightly different version of the previous green necklace has replaced the white enameled chain with a pale shade of green.
-Thus, this colorway uses a light, medium and dark green enamel scheme.
+This slightly different version of the previous green necklace has replaced the white chain with a pale shade of green.
+Thus, this colorway uses a light, medium and dark green scheme.

-(A6) Identical necklace to #A5 except that only one of the three box chains is enameled.
+Here only one of the three box chains is painted.
 This is a brighter blue overall.
 The bow element is also in a brighter metal finish and matches the rest of the necklace.
-The enameling on the accent elements differs also: all of the semicircles are enameled, but not the central “tie”.

-(A8) Identical necklace to #A5 and #A6 except for the enameling format.
-Two chains are enameled green, but the third has a shiny silvertone finish instead of enamel.
+In this colorway two chains are green but the third has a shiny silvertone finish instead.
 The central bow also appears to be in the darker metal which seems odd considering that bright metal was used for the middle chain.
-This necklace is in the permanent collection of the Metropolitan Museum of Art and identified simply as “1930s Art Deco Necklace.”
+This necklace is in the permanent collection of the Metropolitan Museum of Art and identified simply as “1930s Art Deco Necklace, American.”

-(A9) Triple round snake chain necklace, fully enameled in dark brown, orange, and bright yellow.
-Same necklace style as #A5, #A6, and #A8 except that it has a snake chain instead of box chains.
+Triple round snake chain necklace in dark brown, orange, and bright yellow.
+Same necklace style as the others except that it has a snake chain instead of box chains.
 This same snake chain will reappear in other designs.

-(A12) The identical necklace to #A2 and #A3 and using the same two shades of green enamel as the textured bow necklace #A5; however the shade of creamy white used in this necklace is not the bright white as in #A5, but instead is the creamy French white that appears on the pastel version #A3.
+Another necklace using the same two shades of green as the textured bow necklace shown earlier; however the shade of creamy white used in this necklace is not bright white but instead is the creamy French white that appears on the pastel colorway.